Isaac-DeFrain/ProgrammingLanguages/4Section3/Section3Notes.md

 ## Polymorphic Types and Functions as Arguments
-* Higher-order functions are often so "generic" and "reusable" that they have polymorphic types, i.e. tyoes with type variables
+* Higher-order functions are often so "generic" and "reusable" that they have polymorphic types, i.e. types with type variables
 * Higher-order functions do not have to be polymorphic (example below)
 * First-order functions can be polymorphic (we have studied some already, but an example is still given below)